Riding aids

 Riding aids are the cues a rider gives to a horse to communicate what they want the animal to do.
 Riding aids are broken into the natural aids and the artificial aids.

 Natural aids

-These are the aids which the rider possesses on their body, and should be used for the majority of the cues to the horse.
+Natural aids are those of the rider's body, and should be used for the majority of the cues to the horse.
 Overuse of any aid can be detrimental to the training of the horse, but in general harsh or rough hands are considered the worst crime a rider can commit using the natural aids.
-The natural aids include:
+Mastering and refining these natural aids, often alongside artificial ones, constitutes a significant portion of a rider's challenge in achieving true competence.
+The natural aids include the legs, hands, weight, and voice.